JieCoa/AtomNet/README.md

 To reproduce the experiments in the paper, we provide optimal model training configuration code for each task (Paper results are the average of 8 results, obtained by training with 10 different seed parameters and removing one maximum and one minimum value).

 ### Jarvis DFT 3D 2021

+We provide two methods for executing scripts for model training and inference:

+1. Execute the script in the command-line terminal (example script shown below);

+2. Execute `/scripts/linux_train_atomnet.py`.

 #### Linux